We connect you

 All day, every day we’re working for our customers, bringing energy into your homes and businesses to keep your world running the way you want it to.

 Our customers and stakeholders have high expectations about the level of service we provide, the focus we have on distributing safe and reliable energy, the value we deliver for them and how we respond to their needs, individually and as a community.
-These expectations are reflected in our values – safety, accountability, collaboration, communication, empowerment and respect – which guide us in everything we do.
+These expectations are reflected in our values, values which guide us in everything we do.

 A diagram showing the areas United Energy supply to